Arthur Herbert Lindsay Richardson: Details

 Born in Southport, Lancashire, in 1872, Richardson emigrated to Canada in 1891.
 After a period as a rancher, he joined the North-West Mounted Police in 1894.
+He was stationed in Prince Albert in 1899.
 After the outbreak of the Second Boer War, in 1900 he joined the newly raised Strathcona's Horse.

 Richardson was 27 years old and a sergeant when the deed, for which he was awarded the VC, took place.
 The VC was announced in the London Gazette on 14 September 1900, four months before the death of Queen Victoria.
 The medal was presented to him by King Edward VII at the first presentation of VCs after the King ascended the throne.
 Richardson was the third of three VCs presented with their medals on 12 March 1901 at St James' Palace.

 The commander of his unit, Lieutenant Agar Adamson, reported:

 Richardson was the first member of a Canadian unit awarded the Victoria Cross.

 He re-joined the NWMP in 1902 and served until ill health forced him to retire in 1907.
 After his wife's death in 1916, Richardson returned to Liverpool and died there in 1932.